amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 Gradually, we start moving methods and classes around to let modules emerge and become more apparent.
 This process is usually referred to as *sprout classes* described by Micheal Feathers [18].
 This process can be generalized to *sprout modules* or *sprout components*.
 The idea is that modules and components emerge while refactoring code.

-To do that, we use safe refactorings with support of an automated refactoring tools.
-In most of the cases, you can depend on the following refactorings:
+To do that, we use safe refactorings with support of automated refactoring tools.
+In most cases, you can depend on the following refactorings:

 * Rename
 * Extract Method/Class/Interface
 * Move Method/Class

-This results in clearer module boundaries and better manifestation of module interfaces.
+This results in clearer module boundaries and better manifestation of module interfaces:

 ![](images/divideandconquer/modules-structured.png)